jalispran/stackedit-markdown/springboot-elasticsearch-docker-compose.md

 So now, the plan has been modified a bit, I am going to have two containers and I will run them using `docker compose up`.
 Great, I am still aiming for a single command deplyment.

+Getting started with docker compose is the best place to start if

 3. Getting elasticsearch to run is amazingly easy with docker

-Just go to the elastic search website and you will find a `docker run` command for a single node dev deployment and a `docker compose` for a more elaborate 3 node cluster setup.
+Just go to the [elastic search website](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html) and you will find a `docker run` command for a single node dev deployment and a `docker compose` for a more elaborate 3 node cluster setup.
 I did the best of both and selected single node deployment with docker compose.

 4. Dockerizing Spring Boot is easy once you know what not to do